-A new study examines the associations between adolescents’ relationships with their pets and social media use.
+A new study about the benefits of having a cat or dog finds that teenagers benefit from household pets in a number of ways.
+The study looked specifically at the associations between adolescents’ relationships with their pets and social media use.
 This is the first study to explore links between owning pets, online social competence, and social media use.
 In particular, it focuses on how pets can act as either a substitute or a complement to social interactions online.

 Pets and social media: dogs linked with less isolation